-COVID-19 Update – by World Land Trust CEO, Jonathan Barnard.
+COVID-19 Update – by World Land Trust CEO, Catherine Barnard.

 I was delighted to see that the UK Chancellor of the Exchequer has pledged £750m to support charities during the coronavirus pandemic.
 This is a welcome development, but as the Association of Chief Executives of Voluntary Organisations (ACEVO), and the NCVO (an umbrella body representing UK voluntary sector) both note, this is only part of the support needed, and many charities will still end up having to close.
 No charity has the right to exist, but everyone has the right to access the incredible work that charities provide.
 Whether that is social or medical care in the UK, or safeguarding our natural world to fight the climate crisis and provide the benefits of the “natural health service” that is nature.
 The fact that some charities are already closing or having to furlough significant numbers of staff should be a matter of concern to all of us.